 Secondary malignancies such as acute myeloid leukemia (AML) and myelodysplastic syndrome (MDS) have been reported in studies of pediatric patients who have received Zinecard in combination with chemotherapy.
 Zinecard is not indicated for use in pediatric patients.
 Some adult patients who received Zinecard in combination with anti-cancer agents known to be carcinogenic have also developed secondary malignancies, including AML and MDS.

 Razoxane is the racemic mixture, of which dexrazoxane is the S(+)-enantiomer.
 Secondary malignancies (primarily acute myeloid leukemia) have been reported in patients treated chronically with oral razoxane.
 In these patients, the total cumulative dose of razoxane ranged from 26 to 480 grams and the duration of treatment was from 42 to 319 weeks.
 One case of T-cell lymphoma, one case of B-cell lymphoma, and six to eight cases of cutaneous basal cell or squamous cell carcinoma have also been reported in patients treated with razoxane.
 Long-term administration of razoxane to rodents was associated with the development of malignancies [see Nonclinical Toxicology (13.1)].

-|FAC + Zinecard||FAC + PLACEBO|
+|FAC + Zinecard||FAC + Placebo|

 N = 413

 |Courses ≥ 7

 N = 102